What are “out of pocket” expenses?

 Does Northfield Hospital & Clinics have any hospital based clinics?

-Yes, the Center for Sports Medicine & Rehabilitation, Cancer Care & Infusion Center, Breast Care Center, Stress Testing, Fluoroscopy Injection Clinic and Endoscopy Center are all hospital based clinics.
+Yes, Rehabilitation Services, Cancer Care & Infusion Center, Breast Care Center, Stress Testing, Fluoroscopy Injection Clinic and Endoscopy Center are all hospital based clinics.

 Will I pay more for services provided at a hospital-based clinic?